-Keith ASG is not predicted to experience capacity issues over the next 15 years, but a number of schools are operating significantly under capacity.
-Option appraisals for schools will consider rezoning, refurbishment, new build, potential for merging and campus models to address these issues and meet the objectives of the strategy.
+Keith ASG is not predicted to experience capacity issues, but a number of schools are operating significantly under capacity.
+Option appraisals for schools need to consider rezoning, refurbishment, new build, potential for merging and campus models to address these issues and meet the objectives of the strategy.